Templarian/MaterialDesign-Site/src/content/getting-started-react-material-ui.md

-# React - Getting Started
+# Material-UI - Getting Started

 Material Design Icons can be used in React with [Material-UI](https://material-ui.com)'s `SvgIcon` component.